Dinner For One: What It's Like To Be A Widow In Your 30s

 Advertisement

 You see, I’m a widow.
 A young widow, by any measure, now five years in at 43.
-It’s a word I barely recognize, and I cringe at applying it to myself.
-But it’s true, and if the sweater fits… The term didn't stop Jackie Kennedy from epitomizing the definition of independence and fabulosity in public.
+It’s a word I barely recognise, and I cringe at applying it to myself.
+But it’s true, and if the sweater fits… The term didn't stop Jackie Kennedy from epitomising the definition of independence and fabulosity in public.
 It's what goes on behind closed doors that's tougher.

 But then, Justin had to go and die on me.